DanGraves1/DanGraves1.github.io/index.md

 ## Teaching

+### University of Leeds

+- MATH3017: Calculus in the complex plane.
+Module leader
+- MATH1005: Core Mathematics.
+Tutorial demonstrator and marker.
+- MATH1225: Introduction to Geometry.
+Tutorial demonstrator and marker.
+- MATH1515: Interest Rates and Cashflow Modelling.
+Tutorial demonstrator, coursework marker and exam marker.
+- I have been a mentor in a scheme designed to help PhD students who are new to teaching.

 ### University of Sheffield
 Here is a list of my teaching at the University of Sheffield, in no particular order.
 The classes in list come in a range of flavours: lectures, problems classes, flipped learning classes, outreach classes and online assessment.